-As can be seen in Figure 6.1.1 the four quarter average number of transactions where the properties were less than three years old has varied between 5.1% and 10.3% since the period ending March 2015.
-The same figure for properties less than one year old has varied between 2.8% and 8.5%.
+As can be seen in Figure 6.1.1 the four quarter average number of transactions where the properties were less than three years old has varied between 3.4% and 10.3% since the period ending March 2015.
+The same figure for properties less than one year old has varied between 2.2% and 8.5%.
+The number of newer builds being sold in the first quarter of 2022 was the lowest since this data has been recorded, in 2015.
 These figures will be heavily dependent on the volumes of newly built properties constructed, which are reported in the Guernsey Annual Residential Property Stock Bulletin, see www.gov.gg/property.

-Figure 6.1.2 shows a breakdown by age of the 235 local market residential property transactions during the fourth quarter of 2021.
-In this quarter, 4.3% of properties had been built within the twelve months prior to being sold and a further 0.4% had been built more than a year, but less than three years prior to being sold.
+Figure 6.1.2 shows a breakdown by age of the 199 local market residential property transactions during the first quarter of 2022.
+In this quarter, 0.5% of properties had been built within the twelve months prior to being sold.